Written CairoVolt Warranty Delivery Within Egypt

 Warranty 12 months 18 months

 For Samsung S26 Ultra user: there is no real MagSafe alternative.
-Qi2 exists on S26 Ultra and supports magnetic attachment, but the ecosystem is currently weak and most MagSafe power banks are designed for iPhone only (size and magnetic diameter tuned for iPhone).
-For Samsung, the optimal choice = a 45W PD wired power bank.
+Qi2 exists on S26 Ultra but it has no built-in magnets — magnetic attachment requires a dedicated case, and the ecosystem is currently weak with most MagSafe power banks designed for iPhone only (size and magnetic diameter tuned for iPhone).
+For Samsung, the optimal choice = a 60W PD wired power bank.

 Scenario 1: iPhone 17 Pro Max User — The Ideal Choice

 Philosophy: take advantage of MagSafe and moderate charging speed.
-No need for 45W since iPhone caps at 30W.
+No need for 60W since iPhone caps at 40W.
 Priority: usability and reasonable price.

 • 🎯 Best value (850 EGP): Joyroom MagSafe 10,000mAh — 2 iPhone 17 Pro Max charges + kickstand + 15W wireless.
 Saves 1,950 EGP vs Anker MagGo.